iani/SC/README.txt

 Each snippet can be run as proxy or evaluated in its own environment.
 Menu for selecting the proxy that is used is provided.
 Proxies can be controlled during runtime using ScriptMixer.

-Scripts placed in folder "---Config---" are run when the ScriptLib is loaded.
+Scripts placed in folder =---Config---= are run when the ScriptLib is loaded.
 ScriptLib cooperates with SoundFileGui to permit easy addition and deletion of sound files to be loaded with a ScriptLib.

 8 SoundFileGui
 ~~~~~~~~~~~~~~~

 A window for viewing and listening to sound files from disc, and for organizing them in sound file lists.
 File lists are automatically saved on archive for the next session.
 Works together with ScriptLib to add or remove files as code snippets in a ScriptLib's auto-config folder.

-Main classes: SoundFileGui, BufferItem
+- Main classes: =SoundFileGui=, =BufferItem=

 9 SystemExtensions
 ~~~~~~~~~~~~~~~~~~~

-Notification: Helper class for attaching "changed/update" notifications to actions by symbol and receiver, and for adding and removing notifiers of a receiver.
+- =Notification=: Helper class for attaching "changed/update" notifications to actions by symbol and receiver, and for adding and removing notifiers of a receiver.

-MultiLevelIdentityDictionary:makeUniqueName: Create a new unique name for adding a new branch to a MultiLevelIdentityDictionary, when a branch of that name already exists.
+- =MultiLevelIdentityDictionary:makeUniqueName=: Create a new unique name for adding a new branch to a MultiLevelIdentityDictionary, when a branch of that name already exists.

 10 SystemOverwrites
 ~~~~~~~~~~~~~~~~~~~~

-Main:run : Open Lilt2DefaultMenu action strip on run.
+- =Main:run=: Open Lilt2DefaultMenu action strip on run.